Passion's Log

 https://www.vmware.com

-Open the official website and enter the following page, click “Resources” ---> Click “Product Downloads”
+Open the official website and enter the following page, click “Resources” -> Click “Product Downloads”

-Select “Software” ---> Select “VMware Cloud Foundation” ---> Select “My Downloads”
+Select “Software” -> Select “VMware Cloud Foundation” -> Select “My Downloads”

 It will prompt to log in, register and log in according to your needs

-After logging in, click “My Downloads” on the left ---> Click “HERE”
+After logging in, click “My Downloads” on the left -> Click “HERE”

 Select “VMware Workstation Pro”

-Find your “System Version” and click, I chose VMware Workstation Pro 17.0 for Windows here
+Find your “System Version” and click, I here chose VMware Workstation Pro 17.0 for Windows

-Select this latest version “17.6.4” to open
+Select this latest version “17.6.4” and open

 Click the “Small Cloud” on the right to download

-VMware Installation
+Installing VMware

 Step 1: